 Species names are printed in italics and have the first letter of the first word capitalized.
 Other words are not capitalized unless they are proper nouns, or parts of proper nouns.

 Comment: The species names Tobacco mosaic virus and Murray Valley encephalitis virus are in the correct form and typographical style.
-Examples of incorrect forms are Ustilago maydis virus H (not italicized), Murray valley encephalitis virus (Valley is a proper noun) or tobacco mosaic virus (not capitalized or italicized).
+Examples of incorrect species name forms are Ustilago maydis virus H (not italicized), Murray valley encephalitis virus (Valley is a proper noun) or tobacco mosaic virus (not capitalized or italicized).

 When taxon names are used informally, italics and capital initial letters are not needed.
-This applies at all taxonomic levels; examples are: (1) "the tobacco mosaic virus polymerase", when describing the properties of the polymerase in members of the species Tobacco mosaic virus and (2) "three pestiviruses", to describe viruses that are members of the genus Pestivirus.
+This applies at all taxonomic levels; examples are: (1) "the tobacco mosaic virus polymerase", when describing the properties of the polymerase in members of the species Tobacco mosaic virus, and (2) "three pestiviruses" to describe viruses that are members of the genus Pestivirus.

 APPENDIX 2: Proposed changes to the Statutes